Power law

-In statistics, a power law is a functional relationship between two quantities, where a relative change in one quantity results in a proportional relative change in the other quantity, independent of the initial size of those quantities: one quantity varies as a power of another.
-For instance, considering the area of a square in terms of the length of its side, if the length is doubled, the area is multiplied by a factor of four.
+In statistics, a power law is a functional relationship between two quantities, where a relative change in one quantity results in a relative change in the other quantity proportional to the change raised to a constant exponent: one quantity varies as a power of another.
+The change is independent of the initial size of those quantities.

+For instance, the area of a square has a power law relationship with the length of its side, since if the length is doubled, the area is multiplied by 2, while if the length is tripled, the area is multiplied by 3, and so on.

 Empirical examples

-The distributions of a wide variety of physical, biological, and man-made phenomena approximately follow a power law over a wide range of magnitudes: these include the sizes of craters on the moon and of solar flares, the foraging pattern of various species, the sizes of activity patterns of neuronal populations, the frequencies of words in most languages, frequencies of family names, the species richness in clades of organisms, the sizes of power outages, volcanic eruptions, human judgments of stimulus intensity and many other quantities.
-Few empirical distributions fit a power law for all their values, but rather follow a power law in the tail.
+The distributions of a wide variety of physical, biological, and human-made phenomena approximately follow a power law over a wide range of magnitudes: these include the sizes of craters on the moon and of solar flares, cloud sizes, the foraging pattern of various species, the sizes of activity patterns of neuronal populations, the frequencies of words in most languages, frequencies of family names, the species richness in clades of organisms, the sizes of power outages, volcanic eruptions, human judgments of stimulus intensity and many other quantities.
+Empirical distributions can only fit a power law for a limited range of values, because a pure power law would allow for arbitrarily large or small values.

 Acoustic attenuation follows frequency power-laws within wide frequency bands for many complex media.
 Allometric scaling laws for relationships between biological variables are among the best known power-law functions in nature.

 Properties

+Statistical incompleteness

+The power-law model does not obey the treasured paradigm of statistical completeness.
+Especially probability bounds, the suspected cause of typical bending and/or flattening phenomena in the high- and low-frequency graphical segments, are parametrically absent in the standard model.